Ezinw/ChooseStartingLocation/README.md

 # Choose Starting Location
+All credit goes to [Cass](https://github.com/GruffCassquatch) for creating this mod.

 Updated for TLD version v2.51

 Allows you to choose your starting location when starting a new Sandbox game.